fromhktosg/fromhktosg.github.io/pages/about.md

 image: assets/images/aboutme.jpg
 ---

-Welcome to my blog, FHK2SG, a place where I share my unique perspectives and experience of moving from Hong Kong to Singapore.
+Welcome to my blog, From HK to SG (FHK2SG), a place where I share my unique perspectives and experience of moving from Hong Kong to Singapore.

 I was born and raised in Hong Kong and spent 18 golden years growing up there.
 After a short stint in the States for college and work, I moved to Singapore to pursue a new career opportunity at a big tech company and have since settled into the country for the past 5 years.